MENU

 The priorities collectively identified by the Collaborative help generate action plans and develop working groups to progress specific projects and contribute to public awareness campaigns and education.

-Core members have prioritised three strategies to reduce suicide deaths at a local level and fill existing service gaps or support broader approaches to suicide prevention, and 16 high-priority activities for potential inclusion in action plans.
-To find out more about identified strategies and priorities, read this information sheet.
+Core members have prioritised three strategies to reduce suicide deaths at a local level and fill existing service gaps or support broader approaches to suicide prevention.
+The three strategies are:

 For questions, to learn more, or general queries, email Joshua Stojanovic - Regional Suicide Prevention Coordinator or call 4708 8100